philiptn/media-toolbox/media-encoder/README.md

 Enter output codec (e.g., 'h264', 'h265', 'vp9', 'av1'): h265

-Constant Rate Factor (CRF)
-CRF 20 - Recommended for most scenarios - preserves the most details CRF 24 - Recommended for space saving   - minimal quality loss

-Enter quality setting: 20

-Available tune options for h265: grain, fastdecode, zerolatency, psnr, ssim, animation Enter tune setting (optional): grain
+Use tune 'grain' if you want to preserve all the high level details (at the cost of larger filesize) Available tune options for h265: grain, fastdecode, zerolatency, psnr, ssim, animation Enter tune setting (optional):

-Available speed options for h265: slow, medium, superfast 'slow'      - Recommended for very grainy video - preserves more details 'medium'    - Recommended for everything else   - more space efficient 'superfast' - Recommended for fast encode time  - loses some quality
+Enter quality setting (CRF): 18

+Available speed options for h265: slow, medium
+'slow'      - Preserves the most details, but takes a long time to encode 'medium'    - Significantly faster but falls off in the smaller details

 Enter encoder speed: medium